undergrad-partner-school

 Retention Rate

-The freshman retention rate for Vanderbilt University was 96.4% in 2022, which is an amazing retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for Vanderbilt University was 96%, which is an amazing retention rate only the most prestigious institutions have.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
-The six-year completion rate at this institution is 93%, which is considered an above-average graduation rate.
+The graduation rate is another indicator to take into account.
+This metric measures how efficiently students complete their degrees within a specific time period.
+The six-year completion rate at this institution is 94%, which is considered an above-average graduation rate.

 Student Body